What exactly does Customer Experience (CX) mean?

 What is CX strategy and why is it important for your business?

-If customer experience refers to the interactions between a consumer and an enterprise throughout their business relationship, then CX strategy can be defined as the actionable plans in place to deliver a positive, impactful experience across those interactions.
+Therefore, if customer experience refers to the interactions between a consumer and an enterprise throughout their business relationship, then CX strategy can be defined as the actionable plans in place to deliver a positive, impactful experience across those interactions.

 Reasons why CX strategy is important for your business: